InfluxGraph/influxgraph/README.rst

 .. note::

-   Please note that when querying identical fields from multiple measurements InfluxDB allows only *one* aggregation function to be used for all identical fields in the query.
+   When querying identical fields from multiple measurements InfluxDB allows only *one* aggregation function to be used for all identical fields in the query.

-   In other words, make sure all identical InfluxDB fields matched by a Graphite query pattern, for example ``my_host.cpu.*`` have the same aggregation function configured.
+   In other words, make sure all identical InfluxDB fields matched by a Graphite query pattern, for example ``my_host.cpu.*.*`` have the same aggregation function configured.

    When using neither tagged data nor template configuration, the InfluxDB field to be queried is always ``value``.
-This is the case where this limitation is most relevant.
+This is the case where this limitation is (most) relevant.

-   ``InfluxGraph`` will use the first aggregation function configured and log a warning message to that effect if a wildcard query resolves to multiple aggregation functions.
+   ``InfluxGraph`` will use the first aggregation function configured and log a warning message to that effect if a pattern query resolves to multiple aggregation functions.

 Memcached InfluxDB
 ------------------------

-Memcached can be used to cache InfluxDB data so the `Graphite-API` webapp can avoid querying the DB if it does not have to.
+Memcached can be used to cache InfluxDB data so the `Graphite-API` can avoid querying the DB if it does not have to.

-TTL configuration for memcache shown above is only for `/metrics/find` endpoint with `/render` endpoint TTL being set to the data interval used.
+TTL configuration for memcache as shown in `Full Configuration Example`_ is only for `/metrics/find` endpoint with `/render` endpoint TTL being set to the group by interval used.

-For example, for a query spanning 24hrs, a data interval of 1 min is used by default.
+For example, for a query spanning 24hrs, a group by interval of 1 min is used by default.
 TTL for memcache is set to 1 min for that data.

 For a query spanning 1 month, a 15min interval is used by default.
 TTL is also set to 15min for that data.